South Dakota v. Wayfair, Inc.: Quill Corp. v. North Dakota

 The decision effectively allowed Internet-driven e-commerce to be run tax-free in the United States.
 The Marketplace Fairness Act, which would have authorized states to collect these taxes, was introduced to the Congress several times (in 2011 and in 2013) and was passed by the Senate in 2013, but the bill failed to pass the House of Representatives amid opposition.
-Some states have requested its citizens to report their out-of-state taxes voluntarily, but only an estimated 1 to 2 percent of taxpayers complied.
+Some states requested their citizens remit their out-of-state taxes voluntarily, but it is estimated a mere 1 to 2 percent of taxpayers complied.
 Amazon.com, one of the largest online vendors, had challenged states' demand to collect taxes but by 2017 was collecting taxes from purchasers in all 45 states with sales tax codes.

 Direct Marketing Ass'n v.
 Brohl

 In 2010, Colorado passed a law that required out-of-state vendors serving in-state residents to collect information related to sales to report back to the in-state residents, as a preamble for the state to then collect sales taxes on this information.
 The Direct Marketing Association (DMA, now known as the "Data & Marketing Association") filed a lawsuit against the state to overturn the law on the basis of Quill.
 The case was first heard at the U.S. District Court for Colorado in 2012, which had ruled in favor of the DMA.
 The state appealed to the U.S. Court of Appeals for the Tenth Circuit, which in 2013 ruled that the Tax Injunction Act prevented the lower federal court from having jurisdiction on the question of the constitutionality of Colorado's law and that the challenge should have been held at the state court level.
 The Tenth Circuit considered that the act of information gathering was not part of the tax-related activities that the Tax Injunction Act treats as interstate commerce and thus not a federal issue.